Why optimize images in the first place?

 WP Smush is the leading image optimization plugin by WPMU DEV in WordPress with more than 1 million active installations and 4.8 user review score.
 WP Smush is very popular because of its simplicity of use.
 Installing this plugin, you’ll get a new one-page dashboard in your media tab, where you can completely control your image optimization process.
 With this plugin you can optimize JPEG, PNG, and GIF images.

-The free version of WP Smush has a limited functionality, offering only a lossless compression, which compresses images by around 5 to 10%, depending on image size.
+The free version of WP Smush has limited functionality, offering only a lossless compression, which compresses images by around 5 to 10%, depending on image size.
 It will let you resize your full size images, setting a maximum width and height options.
 You should also be able to bulk optimize your images, but this option did not work very smoothly during our bulk optimization test.
 It skipped several images from the bulk, which we then optimized by additional bulk or single-image optimizations.
 The bulk optimization is limited to a maximum of 50 images at once in the free version.
 There’s also an option to auto-optimize your images, as soon as they are uploaded to your media library.

-The paid version of the plugin can be purchased after a 1-month free trial.
+The premium version of the plugin can be purchased after a 1-month free trial.
 However, you can’t purchase only this plugin from WPMU DEV, and will need to sign up for the full WPMU DEV membership, which includes all their plugins and add-ons.
 With the paid version, you will be able to “Super-Smush” your images, which stand for maximum lossy compression and achieves image size reduction from 35 to 70%, depending on original image size.
 The bulk optimization will work for an unlimited number of images.
 With the paid version, you’ll also be able to make a copy of your original images as well as convert your PNG images to Lossy JPEG.

 The pricing of WMPU DEV memberships is quite straightforward but pretty high compared to competitors.
 The membership’s $49/mo, charged after the end of the one-month free trial.